 1. A will

 The cornerstone of any estate planning process is a will.
 It states how your money, property, and other assets will be distributed if and when you pass away.
-Without a will, your family will have no control, leaving the courts to determine who receives your assets (based on state law).
+Without a will, your family will have no control.
+This leaves the courts to determine who receives your assets based on state law.

-Knowing what a will does not cover is just as important as what it does.
+Knowing what a will does not cover is just as important as knowing what it does.
 Jointly owned accounts or assets, like a bank account or a home, pass to the surviving owner.
-Accounts that have a beneficiary named—a 401(k), IRA, or Roth IRA—or a life insurance policy will pay to the beneficiary.
+Accounts that have a beneficiary named - such as a 401(k), IRA, or Roth IRA - or a life insurance policy will pay directly to the beneficiary.
 In these instances, your will does not impact where the money goes.

-Keep in mind there is a lot more to creating a will, so it’s important to work with an estate planning attorney to get the right advice.
-But this will get you started.
+Keep in mind there is a lot more to creating a will, so it's important to work with an estate planning attorney to get the right advice.
+However, understanding these basics will get you started.

 2. A power of attorney